History of Texas in Timeline

 As of the midterm elections of 2022, a large majority of the members of Texas's U.S. House delegation are Republican, along with both U.S. Senators.

-2022: Panther City Lacrosse Club continues local matches
+2022: Inaugural season of the Panther City Lacrosse Club

-In 2022, the Panther City Lacrosse Club continued playing local matches at Dickies Arena in Fort Worth, Texas.
+The Panther City Lacrosse Club's inaugural season at Dickies Arena in Fort Worth, Texas, took place in 2022.

 2024: Texas Population in 2024

-As of 2024, Texas had over 31 million residents, making it the second-largest state by both area and population in the United States.
+As of 2024, Texas has over 31 million residents, making it the second-largest state by area and population in the United States.

 2024: Resumption of the athletics portion of the Lone Star Showdown rivalry